 - Painful menstruation

 Hysterosalpingography is the most important diagnostic test for tubal permeability.
-If you're interested in reading more about this topic, you can read on in the next post: How Is a Hysterosalpingography (HSG) Performed?.
+If you're interested in reading more about this topic, have a look at this post: How Is a Hysterosalpingography (HSG) Performed?.

 We make a great effort to provide you with the highest quality information.